Modern Slavery Statement — Gardening Clapham

 To strengthen supply chain transparency we perform supplier audits focused on labour standards and worker welfare.
 Audits take the form of documentation checks, site visits and worker interviews where appropriate, and we prioritise high-risk suppliers involved in seasonal labour and subcontracted maintenance.
 Our supplier code of conduct sets minimum expectations and requires corrective action plans for any identified non-compliance.

-Community garden workers collaborating during a midday break We use a risk-based approach to audits for all elements of our garden contracting activities, including procurement of tools, plants and landscaping materials.
+A close-up view of a person's hand using ergonomic gardening shears to trim green foliage in a well-maintained garden, with dense leafy plants and small flowers visible in the background.
+The garden features a neatly edged lawn and a variety of shrubs and plants, indicating regular outdoor maintenance typical of a residential garden in Clapham or the surrounding postcode area.
+The lighting suggests natural sunlight on a clear day, highlighting the vibrant green tones of the foliage.
+The scene reflects professional gardening activities, including pruning and trimming, carried out by Gardening Clapham as part of their gardening services focused on lawn care and landscape upkeep in South London.
+The garden space appears to be part of an outdoor residential area designed for aesthetic appeal and outdoor enjoyment, with a balanced composition of cultivated plants and natural growth.
+We use a risk-based approach to audits for all elements of our garden contracting activities, including procurement of tools, plants and landscaping materials.
 Where risks are identified, we work collaboratively with suppliers to remediate issues quickly, and we reserve the right to terminate relationships where suppliers refuse to meet required standards.
 Our procurement team maintains records of due diligence and audit outcomes to ensure traceability across the supply chain.

 Reporting and Whistleblowing